 User ID for accessing Swift.
-The user credentials are authenticated using the Swift TempAuth identity system when the --cloud-tempauth-url option is used and by the OpenStack Keystone identity service when the --cloud-identity-url option is used.
+The user credentials are authenticated by the Swift TempAuth identity system when the --cloud-tempauth-url option is used, by the OpenStack Keystone identity service when the --cloud-identity-url option is used, and by HTTP Basic Authentication when the --cloud-basicauth-url option is used.

-• --cloud-password=SWIFT_PASSWORD
+--cloud-password=SWIFT_PASSWORD

 Password for accessing Swift for the user specified by the --cloud-user-id option.
-The user credentials are authenticated using the Swift TempAuth identity system when the --cloud-tempauth-url option is used and by the OpenStack Keystone identity service when the --cloud-identity-url option is used.
+The user credentials are authenticated by the Swift TempAuth identity system when the --cloud-tempauth-url option is used, by the OpenStack Keystone identity service when the --cloud-identity-url option is used, and by HTTP Basic Authentication when the --cloud-basicauth-url option is used.